polyfy/polylith/readme.md

 If more than one component uses the same interface, then all these components must define the exact same set of `def`, `defn` and `defmacro` definitions, which is something the tool will help us with.

-To have just a single `interface` namespace in a component is often what we want, but it is also possible to divide the interface into several namespaces.
+We often choose to have just a single `interface` namespace in a component, but it is also possible to divide the interface into several namespaces.
 To do so we first create an `interface` package (directory) with the name `interface` at the root and then we put the sub namaspaces in there.

-You can find an example where the Polylith tool itself does that, by dividing its [util](https://github.com/tengstrand/polylith/tree/master/components/util/src/polylith/clj/core/util/interface) interface into several sub namespaces:
+You can find an example where the Polylith tool does that, by dividing its [util](https://github.com/tengstrand/polylith/tree/master/components/util/src/polylith/clj/core/util/interface) interface into several sub namespaces:
 ```sh